 The majority of our tables have four dining chairs.
 We do have a small number of tables with a booth on one side of the table which allows for side by side seating.
 These are at the rear of the dining car.
 Also available are a few tables with booth seating on one side of the table and two dining chairs on the other side.
 All tables offer a view of the scenery in route.
 If interested in a table with a booth, please give us a call at 513-791-RAIL (7245).
 Our dining chairs and booths have cushioned vinyl seats to be equally comfortable for all guests.

-We offer only six tables that seat two people throughout the dining cars.
-Two tables seating only two people are available in the Milwaukee Road dining car, two tables seating only two people are available in the dining area of the Silver Sword, and the remaining two tables that seat only two people are available in the lounge area of the Silver Sword.
+We offer only eight tables that seat two people throughout the dining cars.
+Two tables seating only two people are available in the Milwaukee Road dining car, two tables seating only two people are available in the dining area of the Oasis Tavern, two tables seating only two people are available in the dining area of the Silver Sword, and the remaining two tables that seat only two people are available in the lounge area of the Silver Sword.
 These tables are requested and reserved quickly.
 If they are not available, you can pay for an additional ticket at the $84.95 cost.
 This will ensure no one else is seated at your four top table.
 Please contact us before making your reservations at 513-791-RAIL(7245) or by email firstname.lastname@example.org.